Tuesday, 17 December 2024

 Judaism's Krampus

-It is at this time of the year that the demonic Yosl Pondrik spirit seeks to trick humans into sexual immorality.
-This spirit is named after a stepbrother of Jesus called Joses Pandera who in Judaic tradition raped a disciple of Jesus called Magdalena who named her illegitimate offspring Jesus after her teacher causing all manner of misunderstandings for many centuries.
+It is at this time of the year that the spirit of Saturnalia seeks to trick humans into sexual immortality as it did a stepbrother of Jesus called Joses Pandora better known as Yosl Pondrik among Jews.
+This spirit is therefore also named after Yosl who in Judaic tradition raped a disciple of Jesus called Magdalena who named her illegitimate offspring Jesus after her teacher causing all manner of misunderstandings for many centuries.
 Hence seasonal ghost stories (Christmas Carol, Gremlins, Krampus) are appropriate for the days of tekufat teveth while romantic activity among believers also ceases at this time to deprive Yosl Pondrik of hosts through whom he can sire his children.
+Hence the Yiddish term Beyz Gebore Nacht (no impregnation night).

 Yosl Pondrik's Offspring